emadee05/hand-gesture/README.md

    - **Close the Arduino IDE** to free the serial port.

 2. **Collect Data**
+   - Ensure that the Serial Port matches the Serial Pord ID, i.e. usbmodem11301, of your Adruino.
+    - This can be changed in the line **ser = serial.Serial('/dev/cu.usbmodem11301', 115200)**
    - Run `hand_gesture.py` to trigger a gesture scan.
    - A heatmap of the 6x6 sensor reading will be displayed.
    - The data is normalized and flattened for model input.